 How Long After Your Post Workout Shake Should You Eat Meal?

-Drinking a protein shake is needed for your body building, but do not miss out on all the fun of having a proper meal.
+Drinking a PS is needed for your body building, but do not miss out on all the fun of having a proper meal.
 So how can you schedule a meal after a workout session that comes with a protein intake?
 When to drink protein powder that will bring about the best outcome?

 Typically, you will have to wait at least 2 hours before sitting down at a meal.
 Do not stress out, because a human body can only manage to consume roughly 50g of protein at a time.
 Eating right after a protein shake may cause some unexpected health issues.

 Is there any way you can hold up until the clock ticks?
 Time for healthy snacks, everyone!
 Try eating nuts, vegetables, and even grain,..
 Similar products will help to ease your stomach and cope with the hunger until you can truly savor your food.

 Premixed Or Powdered Protein Shakes: Which Is Better?

 As the market of PS is expanding, customers are having more and more choices.
 I’m often asked about the pros and cons of premixed and powdered PS, which I think I should address today.

 You can easily purchase this product at the supermarket or at the gym.
 The manufacturers have already made a perfect blend for you, including protein as well as other vital nutrition.

 While it is convenient, time-saving and tasty, a premixed PS may come with some serious issues.
 You do not know what types of ingredients inside a bottle, or how much sugar and preservatives there are.